TalvinStrannik/TalvinStrannik/README.md

 # My Profile

-Hi there!
 In this repository, I share projects, research, and skills in data analysis.

 ## About Me

-I'm too lazy to fill it out...

 I utilize various tools and technologies in my projects, including: